situx/spec-md-jtf/spec/Markdown.md

 ### Medium

 JTF includes predefined classifications of cuneiform artifact types.
+This section introduces the keywords used in JTF to describe the different cuneiform artifact types.

+Cuneiform artifact types:
 * Cuneiform tablet: *tablet*
+*

 ### Layout

 ## Metadata
-Metadata associated with a cuneiform artifacts is
+Metadata associated with cuneiform artifacts

 ## JTF as linked data: JTF-LD